StanfordSpezi/SpeziMockWebService/Sources/SpeziMockWebService/SpeziMockWebService.docc/SpeziMockWebService.md

 <!--
 #
-# This source file is part of the Stanford Spezi open source project
+# This source file is part of the Stanford Spezi open-source project
 #
 # SPDX-FileCopyrightText: 2022 Stanford University and the project authors (see CONTRIBUTORS.md)
 #